 This was the absolute hey-day of the teen magazine.
 They offered up a strange mix of the salacious and the sensible, following a formula of SHOCKER true life tales, celeb ‘hot or not’ features, advice pages (always sponsored by Tampax), super-cringe embarrassing moments (always involving falling over/ farting/ inadvertent periods), flow-chart quizzes, and the odd fashion shoot.
 They veered between the kind of content that now makes me want to growl in frustration, and the odd bout of surprisingly sensible wisdom.

 The freebies were a bonus added extra in all this: a fun little something to supplement the features my friends and I would scrutinize in detail.
 But more than that, for me, they laid the foundation for my relationship with cosmetics and dressing up.
+You must want to see best foot massagers for your foot pain.

 I spent hours using all those samples to paint and play around with my face.
 Eyeliner could swirl up in curlicues towards my eyebrows.